GeoNode/documentation/admin/mgmt_commands/index.rst

         0 Failed Datasets
         5.000000 seconds per Dataset

-.. note:: In case you don't specify the :guilabel:`-f` option, the Datasets that already exist in your GeoNode will be just updated and the configuration synchronized between GeoServer and GeoNode.
+.. note:: In case you don't specify the :guilabel:`-f` option, the Datasets that already exists in your GeoNode will be just updated and the configuration synchronized between GeoServer and GeoNode.

 .. warning:: When updating **from** GeoServer, the configuration on GeoNode will be changed!